Welcome to the HIPS PCT Project

 Becoming aware of mixed yes/no observations requires people to report PBF-no observations as well as PBF-yes.
 So, we are very appreciative of reporters who include PBF-no observations.

-TIP – If you have already reported on some named iris then there is no need to report on that name again unless you note it’s PBF behavior changed, before was Yes and then became No, or vice-versa.
-This makes it a less onerous task to prepare yearly report.
+TIP! – If you have already reported on some named iris then there is no need to report on that name again unless you note it’s PBF behavior changed, before was Yes and then became No, or vice-versa.
+This makes it a less onerous task to prepare yearly reports.

 The Survey is open to anyone whether they are a HIPS member or not.
 If your time is limited but you want to participate then please place particular priority on reporting irises that you know are uncommon and rare.
 The Member Databank will tell you how many members grow a particular iris.